Merkel faults German 'perfectionism' for current virus woes - WTMJ

 “We also need to voice a bit of courage and strength,” she said.

+Asked about Britain’s decision to relax some restrictions Monday amid a sharp drop in infections, Merkel’s spokesman insisted that “it’s not a race.”

+“A look towards Britain shows light and shadow, and we’re happy about the light,” Steffen Seibert told reporters in Berlin.
+“And we grieve with Britain for the many, many dead they have already had to lament during this pandemic.”

-Merkel took aim at some state governors who have refused to trigger the so-called emergency brake they had agreed to put in place earlier this month, when weekly infection rates rise above 100 per 100,000 inhabitants.
+In her televised interview, Merkel also took aim at some state governors who have refused to trigger the so-called emergency brake they had agreed to put in place earlier this month, when weekly infection rates rise above 100 per 100,000 inhabitants.

 “We need to implement the necessary measures now with great seriousness,” she said.
 “Some states are doing that, others aren’t doing that yet.”